How to Start an Instagram Blog from Scratch: An 8-Step Guide

 Feed posts

-Feed posts are the regular 1:1 dimension posts.
-These can be static images, carousel posts upto 10 slides, and videos of upto 1-minute in single or carousel format.
+Feed posts are the regular 1:1 (in the past) or 4:5 (modern) dimension posts.
+These can be static images, carousel posts, and IG reels of up to 3 minutes.

 Image source